alco/blog/posts/2013-07-22-Rust-lambdas.md

 8
 ```

 In the code above, we define two closures that capture `i` and then pass them to `doer`.
-It is easy to see that both closures outlive the calls to `doer` because `doer` doesn't store the function pointer it is passed, it merely invokes it.
+It is easy to see that both closures outlive the calls to `doer` because `doer` doesn't store the argument it is passed, it merely invokes it.
 Therefore it is legal to use borrowed closure here, it is also the cheapest type of closures for this task: if we used `~fn` or `@fn`, we'd have to pay with a heap allocation.

 And the fact that we're using closures here allows us to customize `i` without writing multiple functions: because `doer` expects a one-argument function, there would be no way to customize the incremenet value other than by creating a separate function for each one.
-This pattern is useful for iteration and other stuff: we can construct a closure that references any values in its surrounding scope and pass it to another function that takes a function pointer and has no additional information about the closure's captured values or even of the fact that it is, in fact, a closure.
+This pattern is useful for iteration and other stuff: we can construct a closure that references any values in its surrounding scope and pass it to another function that takes a `&fn` pointer and has no additional information about the closure's captured values or even of the fact that it is, in fact, a closure.

 Let's finish this section off with an example of capturing a mutable variable: